 HMS is looking for students who will help find new ways to approach patient care through diversity, research, and a dedication to service.
 In this secondary application, it will be important to include relevant leadership roles that you have held in which you were able to improve methods or outcomes.
 Highlight your experience working with diverse communities and your own cultural background.
 If you have recent research experience, discuss your contributions to the team.
 Most importantly, describe any community service or volunteer roles you participated in and explain how your work impacted the community you served.
 HMS is looking for applicants who can set themselves apart through the quality of their leadership, research, and community service experiences.

-Harvard Medical School Essay #1
+Harvard Secondary Essay #1

 If you have already graduated, briefly summarize your activities since graduation.
 (4000 characters maximum)

 This essay applies only to students who have already graduated from an undergraduate institution.
 Explain work, volunteer activities, MCAT plans if any, in the order that you choose.
 Provide details about the level of your responsibilities, what you are learning, how you are impacting the community you are working with and/or how the experience is influencing your life goals as a future physician.
 Provide clear and succinct summaries that are focused on demonstrating HMS’ core commitments as described on their website and that rectify what might have been weak in a previous year’s AMCAS application, if true for you.
 Your answers should convey your engagement with the work that you’re doing, revealing what’s rich in opportunity, growth and learning.
 Why is this work a very wise way to use your time during a gap year?